-Sources: Most commonly, Carbon Monoxide is produced by combustion engines running without modern catalytic convertors.
+Sources: Most commonly, Carbon Monoxide is produced by combustion engines running without modern catalytic converters.
 Other common sources of Carbon Monoxide are old gas and fuel appliances, incinerators, and even cigarettes.

-2. Lead (Pb): Lead has long been known to be a dangerous substance.
-Once commonplace in nearly all gas and aviation fuels, there has since been tremendous effort to reduce the amount of lead found in these substances.
+Lead has long been known to be a dangerous substance.
+Once commonplace in nearly all gas and aviation fuels, there has since been a tremendous effort to reduce the amount of lead found in these substances.
 Since the introduction of lead-free gasoline, the volume of lead in the atmosphere has dropped enormously.

-Effects: Lead can not only poison humans, but it also has a profound effect upon natural ecosystems.
+Effects: Lead can not only poison humans, but it also has a profound effect on natural ecosystems.
 Contaminating air, soil, and water, lead can cause damage to flora and fauna alike.

-3. Ozone (O3): Ozone is not inherently bad.
+Ozone is not inherently bad.
 After all, the ozone layer is one of the major protections mankind has against harmful solar radiation.
-However, ground level Ozone has become a major problem in recent years.
+However, ground-level Ozone has become a major problem in recent years.

-4. Nitrogen Dioxide (NO2): Nitrogen Dioxide is one of the oxides which can react to produce Ozone, but that is far from its only negative effect.
-Nitrogen Dioxide is one of the gases that one most commonly thinks to when considering air pollution: thick, brown, and choking, it is one of the more visibly harmful pollutants.
+Nitrogen Dioxide is one of the oxides which can react to produce Ozone, but that is far from its only negative effect.
+Nitrogen Dioxide is one of the gases that one most commonly thinks of when considering air pollution: thick, brown, and choking, it is one of the more visibly harmful pollutants.

 Sources: Nitrogen Dioxide, like many other pollutants, is most often released into the atmosphere by the burning of fossil fuels in car engines, airplane engines, factories, and power plants.